 - 33.1 Save when these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all practice sessions as for the race. - 33.2 No driver may start in the race without taking part in a practice session. - 33.3 During all practice sessions there will be a green and a red light at the end of the pit lane.
 Cars may only leave the pit lane when the green light is on.
-Additionally, a blue flag or a flashing blue light will be shown at the pit exit to warn drivers leaving the pit lane if cars are approaching on the track. - 33.4 On each of the first two days of the Event, there will be one free practice session of 40 minutes and one qualifying practice session of 40 minutes, these being separated by at least three hours.

-- 33.5 If a car stops during a practice session it must be removed from the track as quickly as possible so that its presence does not constitute a danger or hinder other competitors.
-If the driver is unable to drive the car from a dangerous position, it shall be the duty of the marshals to assist him. - 33.6 In the event of a driving infringement during any practice session, the stewards may drop the driver such number of grid positions as they consider appropriate.
-Unless it is completely clear that a driver committed a driving infringement any such incident will normally be investigated - after the relevant session, any penalty imposed shall not be subject to appeal.
-Where appropriate, regard will also be given to the provisions of Article 17. - 33.7 The clerk of the course may interrupt a practice session as often and for as long as he thinks necessary to clear the track or to allow the removal of a car.
+Additionally, a blue flag or a flashing blue light will be shown at the pit exit to warn drivers leaving the pit lane if cars are approaching on the track. - 33.4 On each of the first two days of the Event, there will be one free practice session of 40 minutes and one qualifying practice session of 40 minutes, these being separated by at least three hours. - 33.5 If a car stops during a practice session it must be removed from the track as quickly as possible so that its presence does not constitute a danger or hinder other competitors.
+If the driver is unable to drive the car from a dangerous position, it shall be the duty of the marshals to assist him. - 33.6 In the event of a driving infringement during any practice session, the stewards may delete a drivers lap time (or times), drop the driver such number of grid positions as they consider appropriate or request the driver to start the following race from the pit lane.
+Unless it is completely clear that a driver committed a driving infringement, any such incident will normally be investigated after the relevant session.
+Where appropriate, regard will also be given to the provisions of Articles 15 and 17.1. - 33.7 The clerk of the course may interrupt a practice session as often and for as long as he thinks necessary to clear the track or to allow the removal of a car.
 In the case of free practice only, or an interruption during the last three minutes of a qualifying session, the clerk of the course with the agreement of the stewards may decline to prolong the practice period after an interruption of this kind.
-Any driver taking part in any practice session who, in the opinion of the stewards, stops unnecessarily on the circuit or unnecessarily impedes another driver shall be subject to the penalties referred to in Article 33.6. - 33.8 Should one or more sessions be thus interrupted, no protest can be accepted as to the possible effects of the interruption on the qualification of drivers admitted to start. - 33.9 All laps covered during qualifying practice will be timed to determine the driver's position at the start in accordance with Article 36. - 33.10 If a qualifying practice session is stopped with less than four minutes remaining it will not be restarted.
+Any driver taking part in any practice session who, in the opinion of the stewards, stops unnecessarily on the circuit or unnecessarily impedes another driver shall be subject to the penalties referred to in Article 33.6.

+- 33.8 Should one or more sessions be thus interrupted, no protest can be accepted as to the possible effects of the interruption on the qualification of drivers admitted to start. - 33.9 All laps covered during qualifying practice will be timed to determine the driver's position at the start in accordance with Article 36. - 33.10 If a qualifying practice session is stopped with less than four minutes remaining it will not be restarted.